CSCfi/csc-user-guide/docs/apps/alphafold.md

 $LOCAL_SCRATCH.
 Even if copying takes some time (depends on file system load on Puhti, but typically ~1 h) the net gain on run time is considerable.

-When copying, you should avoid overloading the file system on /scratch, so aggressive multi-threaded copying approaches should be avoided.
+When copying databases from /scratch to $LOCAL_SCRATCH, you should avoid overloading the file system on /scratch, so aggressive multi-threaded copying approaches should be avoided.

 Use for example: